 Rosarito has a ton of really great things to do: from their killer food and night club scene to their picturesque beaches and resorts.
 Even better, the downtown area is just a block from the beach with cute storefronts and restaurants all within walking distance.
 We always feel very safe when we’re in Rosarito and the locals are very welcoming and accustomed to tourists.

-And in case you still aren’t sold on a trip to Rosarito, here are 19 Amazing Things To Do in Rosarito, Mexico:
+And while there might be more things to do in Tijuana, Rosarito is perfect for a quiet and relaxing weekend away from home.
+In case you still aren’t sold on a trip to Rosarito, here are 19 Amazing Things To Do in Rosarito, Mexico.

 1. Have killer pancakes for breakfast from The Pancake Republic